tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 ### unorderedListItemPrefix : String (O)

 What item marking to use for unordered lists.
 Default is '- '.

-### firstLineParagraphIndent : Boolean (O)

-If true then the first line of each paragraph is indented.
-Default is false.

 ### mss : String (O)